-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Microsoft Azure and Office 365 including Teams, Sharepoint, Onedrive The practice uses Microsoft Office 365 supplied by NHS England for internal information management.
-As such, it contains a mix of staff and patient personal data.
-The practice uses Microsoft Office 365 in line with guidance from NHS Digital.
-The source of this data as a patient is your electronic patient record.
-Microsoft are also used as a processor by some NHS organisations and suppliers, including Optum, GP federations, most acute providers and others.
-All records held in the Practice EMIS system be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
-Electronic patient Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Clinical Coding, Medical Summarisation, Referral Letter and Patient Letter creation based on Al analysis of conversation between patient and practitioner, or verbal statements by practitioner.
+Heidi Health The practice uses the listed processor(s) as a service for analysing consultations between yourself and practitioners, verbal notes and statements made by the practitioner.
+The source of this data is recordings of the conversations / statements made.
+Your practitioner will review the notes created and amend them as needed before adding to your record, providing the needed human intervention.
+The recordings are not held once processed.
+The entries in the patient record are held in the Practice EMIS system be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
+Electronic patient records must not be Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information; restrict the processing of your personal information; restrict the processing is unlawful or, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
 Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
-This right only applies where we cannot demonstrate compelling legitimate grounds records must not be destroyed or deleted for continued processing of your personal data for the purposes of direct provision of
+This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.